Defeasible RDFS via Rational Closure: Defeasible

-\nd be defined from $\Gcount$ as in Lemma~\ref{complete1}, and consider the domains $\Delta_{\DR}, \Delta_{\DP}, \Delta_{\DC}, \Delta_{\DL}$ in it.
-With $\M^G$ we denote the set of all $\rhodfbot$-interpretations defined over such domains, and we indicate a ranked interpretation build over $\M^G$ as $\R^G = (\M^G,r)$.
-In the following, if clear from the context that a ranked interpretation is built from a graph $G$ as here indicated, we may omit the superscript $G$ in $\R^G = (\M^G,r)$.~\footnote{Keep in mind that the domains of all interpretations occurring in $\R^G$ are defined as in Equation~\ref{gsdom}.}
+\nd be defined from $\Gcount$ as in Lemma~\ref{completefirst}, and consider the domains $\Delta_{\DR}, \Delta_{\DP}, \Delta_{\DC}, \Delta_{\DL}$ in it.
+With $\M^G$ we denote the set of all $\rhodfbot$-interpretations defined over such domains, and we indicate a ranked interpretation built over $\M^G$ as $\R^G = (\M^G,r)$.
+If clear from the context, we may omit the superscript $G$ in $\R^G = (\M^G,r)$.\footnote{Please note that the domains of all interpretations occurring in $\R^G$ are defined as in Equation~\ref{gsdom}.}

 Now, given a defeasible graph $G$, let $\IG$ be the set of the ranked interpretations $\R^G$ and let $\RG$ be the elements of $\IG$ that are also models for $G$, that is,